laravel/spark-next-docs/1.x/spark-paddle/configuration.md

 ]
 ```

-Each billable configuration within the `billables` array contains a `plans` array.
-Within this array you may configure each of the billing plans offered by your application. **The `monthly_id` and `yearly_id` identifiers should correspond to the plan identifiers configured within your Paddle account dashboard.**

-If your plan only offers a monthly billing cycle, you may remove the `yearly_id` identifier from your plan configuration.
-Likewise, if your plan only offers a yearly billing cycle, you may remove the `monthly_id` identifier.
+If your subscription plan only offers a monthly billing cycle, you may omit the `yearly_id` identifier from your plan configuration.
+Likewise, if your plan only offers a yearly billing cycle, you may omit the `monthly_id` identifier.

 In addition, you are free to supply a short description of the plan and a list of features relevant to the plan.
 This information will be displayed in the Spark billing portal.